 Research has shown that an IUI done just prior to ovulation and repeated again after ovulation increases the conception rate specially in cases of sample with abnormal semen parameters.Therefore, we at Ankoor Fertility clinic, do “double insemination” in such specific cases.

 Video of Semen sample with abnormal parameters

-Precautions after IUI (Artificial Insemination)
+Precautions after IUI treatment (Artificial Insemination)

 No precaution is the “Best Precaution”.

 However, complete mental relaxation is what we want.